Building Permits - What are they?

 Plumbing Permit Fees

-Generally, the building permit fee includes plumbing work associated with the construction, however, in those instances where the scope of work involves only plumbing work the fee is calculated as follows:
+Generally, the building permit fee includes plumbing work associated with the construction, however, in those instances where the scope of work involves only plumbing work the fee is calculated based on

 What type of permit information is required?